| ⇦ |

 First ionisation potential of Be is greater than boron due to following configuration ₄Be=1s²,2s² ₅B=1s²,2s²2p¹ Order of attraction of electrons towards nucleus 2s>2p, so more amount of energy is required to remove the electron with 2s-orbital in comparison to 2p orbital

-Related Questions: - Which one is electron deficient compound?
+Related Questions: - Which is most reactive of the following

 Question Type: Memory